 So you do your research, and you do your best to wade through a lot of information.
 Maybe you find information about the addictiveness of sugar; or the benefits of traditional foods, cod liver oil and fatty acids; going gluten or grain-free, how important probiotics are, how bad processed foods are, the many uses of bone broth, etc.

-Having brought over 200 people through my online GAPS Class, I’ve walked through these transition questions.
+Having brought hundreds of people through my online GAPS Class, I’ve walked through these transition questions.
 Below are some of my recommendations for easing into GAPS and grain-free living.
-(Disclaimer, these recommendations assume you have read the GAPS™ Book at least once.)

 1. Journal where you’re at

 This is an important first step and can be as simple as a single jotted list that includes each family member, along with their frequent symptoms, moods, and food issues.

 Because we forget.
 So write them down, and you’ll be able to look back and see patterns, and note triumphs.

 Why?
 This meal, more than any other in the day, sets your pattern of even blood sugar regulation throughout the rest of the day.
 For this reason, this is the first meal I recommend (gradually) changing to Full GAPS first.

 Having a balanced breakfast… with good fats, healthy proteins and low-glycemic veggies… will bring leveled blood sugar that helps kid’s moods, and gives them stable energy… which benefits everyone!
 Removing the sugary foods also reduces the “food of choice” for pathogenic microbes.

 A HEALTHY BREAKFAST FOR BLOOD SUGAR

 For example, eggs scrambled in butter with a side of avocado and salsa and homemade sausage patties or sugar free bacon.
 Protein + fat + healthy carb in the form of vegetables.

 This feels good…satiating…never in a state of emergency…balanced.